 Yes, you can.
 Its texture will be a bit coarser, but it should still be very good.

-I very briefly warm them up in the microwave prior to enjoying, 10 seconds per slice.
-You can also freeze individual slices in freezer bags.
+Once completely cool, you can keep the leftover slices in an airtight container in the fridge for up to 5 days.
+I briefly warm them in the microwave before enjoying, 5-10 seconds per slice.
+You can also freeze individual slices in freezer bags for up to three months.

 Recipe Card